hexdump0815/imagebuilder/systems/chromebook_snow/readme.md

 - the wireless connection seems to drop from time to time, reloading the wifi module usually helps to bring it back (rmmod mwifiex_sdio mwifiex; modprobe mwifiex_sdio)
 - different legacy mali blob versions are available: r4p0, r5p0, r6p0, r12p0
 - the battery of the snow chromebook (xe303c12) seems to be interchangable with the battery of the peach chromebook (xe503c12)
-- it looks like some snow chromebooks (maybe some rev5 ones) seem to have an atmel touchpad instead of the usual cyapa one - see https://github.com/hexdump0815/linux-mainline-and-mali-generic-stable-kernel/issues/6 for akernel patch and the other referenced issue in this one
+- it looks like some snow chromebooks (maybe some rev5 ones) seem to have an atmel touchpad instead of the usual cyapa one - see https://github.com/hexdump0815/linux-mainline-and-mali-generic-stable-kernel/issues/6 for a kernel patch and the other referenced issue in this one